chulminy/CIVE497-CIVE700/README.md

 Last updated: 2018-11-26

 ## Announcement
+:loudspeaker: : **2019-01-06**: A total of 23 students currently register the course.
+Since the number of the student is more than 20, we receive one CA student for this course.
+Our CA is Nicholas Charron.
+He is a Ph.D candidate in [**SDIC** lab](http://www.civil.uwaterloo.ca/snarasim/).

 :loudspeaker: : **2018-12-08**: I posted two MATLAB tutorials related to matrix operations.
 Please review tutorials and complete exercise problems.
 If you have any questions and comments, **please use the *issue* board to post your question.**

 :loudspeaker: :loudspeaker: 2018-11-19: For the students who have a little programming background but are willing to challenge this course, the instructor plans to upload additional tutorials to [Prerequisite](#prerequisite) section.
 If the students feel short of prior knowledge about programming and other relevant topics, please ***complete all tutorials*** during winter break.